Disaster Response series:

 The residents turned out for one another.
 Thankfully!

-With only eight snowcats, available resources limited San Bernardino County.
-For the future, a backup plan for the backup plan is called for.
-Contingency planning must account for the worst-case scenarios.
+With only eight snowcats, available resources limited San Bernardino County search and rescue.
+Its contingency planning did not account for worst-case scenarios.

-Although not organized in advance, last year in Buffalo, the call went out to the public for snowmobilers to help emergency services respond.
-In NSW Australia with the 'tinnie army,' it was courageous volunteers with small boats and watercraft organizing as they showed up.
-Both situation coordinators and the public at large reached out to the community for help via social media.
-Not ideal, but surely welcome.
+Last year in Buffalo, the call went out to the public for snowmobilers to help emergency services respond.
+In NSW, Australia, with the 'tinnie army,' it was courageous volunteers with small boats and watercraft organizing as they showed up.
+Both situation coordinators and the public contacted the community for help via social media.
+As they say, any port in a storm.

-Trust that snowmobilers, boaters, ATVers and the like (power sports enthusiasts generally), just like the "tinnie" army of boaters in Australia noted, can be an enthusiastic outdoorsy bunch, that would eagerly descend upon affected communities in need if requested.
-These groups also organize really well.
+Trust that snowmobilers, boaters, ATVers and the like (power sports enthusiasts generally), like the "tinnie" army of boaters in Australia, can be an enthusiastic outdoorsy bunch that eagerly descend upon affected communities in need.
+These groups generally organize well.

 The Time Has Come

 With the increase and severity of severe weather and other natural phenomena, empowering locals to be active participant responders is essential.
 The Atlantic reports that proponents of the same "whole-of-society" approach, such as the U.S. Federal Emergency Management Agency (FEMA), suggest local and regional communities should exemplify.

 The time for this has come.
 For a world of humanitarian aid donors to embrace.
 It is not an issue to parse regionally.

 For instance, Australia's Emergency Services and population look like they are further along with this than many.

 Many decision-makers may not wholly evade but sidestep these issues because of budgetary restrictions.
 We get that, so when they are in crisis, we must be ready to act when and where needed.